Collect Claroty xDome logs

 Turn on the Export Claroty xDome Vulnerability Information for Affected Devices Using Syslog option to export Claroty xDome vulnerability types.

-In the Vulnerability Types Selection menu, select the vulnerability types you want to export.
+In the Vulnerability Types Selection menu, select the Vulnerability types you want to export.

-- The threshold will revert to the CVSS V3 Base Score by default and CVSS V2 Base Score if the CVSS V3 score is unknown.
+Specify the CVSS Threshold number.
+This parameter lets you set a CVSS threshold to send a vulnerability using Syslog.
+(Only vulnerabilities greater or equal to this threshold will be exported.
+The threshold will revert to the CVSS V3 Base Score by default and CVSS V2 Base Score if the CVSS V3 score is unknown).

 Choose the device conditions to export: Select All Devices to export the data of all affected devices.